OpenAgentsInc/wp-openpress-exporter/readme.txt

 * added featured image to the export

 = 0.5.2 =
-* Restricting fields to fit within Ghost's db schema (concatenating some of the fields):
+* Restricting fields to fit within OpenPress's db schema (concatenating some of the fields):
 * title and slug are both capped at 150 characters
 * status is capped at 150 characters (although you'd only every use about 15)
 * language is capped at 6 (although most are 5, like "en_GB" or 2)